xigxog/kubefox/docs/quickstart.md

 === "Install Manually"

-    Go to the [GitHub release page](https://github.com/xigxog/fox/releases) and download the latest Fox binary for your OS.
+    Download the [latest Fox release](https://github.com/xigxog/fox/releases/latest){:target="_blank"} for your OS and extract the `fox` binary to a directory on your path.

 ## Deploy